siamaksade/ansible-openshift-nexus/README.md

 [![Build Status](https://travis-ci.org/siamaksade/ansible-openshift-nexus.svg?branch=master)](https://travis-ci.org/siamaksade/ansible-openshift-nexus)
 =========

-Ansible Role for deploying Sonatype Nexus on OpenShift with Red Hat enterprise maven repositories preconfigure on Nexus
+Ansible Role for deploying Sonatype Nexus 3 on OpenShift with Red Hat enterprise maven repositories preconfigured on Nexus

+NOTE: This role has been updated to only support Sonatype Nexus 3

 Role Variables